HOME

 Director’s Statement

-I believe a director is a storyteller, conduit from the playwright to the audience.
-When I enter the rehearsal process I try to know more about the play than anyone else; by the time I slip out the back door on opening night, I should know less than those who will carry it forward.
+I believe a director is a storyteller, the conduit from the playwright to the audience.
+When I enter the rehearsal process I try to know more about the play than anyone else; by the time I slip out the back door on opening night, I should know less than those who will carry the play forward.
 For each production, I strive to provide a clear and specific vision and to promote a rehearsal environment of rigor, safety, humor and ease.

 I’ve directed Shakespeare, musicals, revues, new plays and classics in all sorts of venues with resources ranging from minimal to lavish.
 I’ve worked with large casts and small, with accomplished professionals and artists in training.
 No matter the particulars, I ask the same questions: “What’s the story?
 What is the most compelling way we can tell it?”
 Ultimately, I want productions I direct to proclaim “Playwright!”
 “Audience!” - not scream “Director!
 Director!”